 EMPORIA RECREATION COMMISSION

 The Recreation Commission is a joint function of the City and the Emporia Board of Education.
-It is composed of nine members, two of which are appointed by the City Commission, two by the Board of Education, two members of the City Commission and one elected by the other members of the Commission, and two members of the Board of Education.
+It is composed of five members, one is appointed by the City Commission, one by the Board of Education, one member of the City Commission, one member of the Board of Education and one elected by the other members of the Commission.
 The Recreation Commission is responsible for the community recreation program.

-Members serve a four-year term which expires on June 1.
-There is no limit to the number of terms that may be served by a board member.
-This Commission meets on the 3rd Monday of each month at 4:00 p.m. at the Recreation Commission.
+Members serve a four-year term which expires on July 1, and may serve no more than two consecutive terms.
+This Commission meets on the 3rd Monday of each month at 5:30 p.m. at the Recreation Commission.

 GOLF ADVISORY BOARD